How to beat work-from-home burnout?

 4. Bring Back Team Networking & Happy Hours

 Speaking of isolation, monotony can be one of the easiest traps to fall into.
-Add to that social distancing and you got the perfect recipe for work from home (and general) burnout.
+Add to that social distancing and you got the perfect recipe for work-from-home (and general) burnout.

 If you’re used to working in an office, one of the first things you’ll notice you miss is the constant interaction with your co-workers.
 I bet they miss it too.

-That’s why team networking initiatives are a great way to keep the team spirit strong as well as makeup for that lost human interaction.
+That’s why team networking initiatives are a great way to keep the team spirit strong as well as make up for that lost human interaction.

-Here at GAT Labs we hold bi-weekly bite-sized learning sessions to discuss general life topics like minimalism for a change.
+Here at GAT Labs, we hold bi-weekly bite-sized learning sessions to discuss general life topics like minimalism for a change.
 These sessions are usually super fun and interactive and we always come out having learned something new.

 There are many other refreshing ways to do it.
 From virtual Friday happy hours to Bingo time or even simple recurrent team meetings to just catch up on ‘’anything’’ besides work.